Charlie Brennan: Cricket career

 in the Inter-Insular Trophy one-day match.
 Later that month he was named in Jersey's 14-player squad for the 2024 Cricket World Cup Challenge League A in Kenya and made his List A debut in the islanders' opening match against the hosts.
 In the second match against Qatar, Brennan scored 31 off 22 balls in a 78-run partnership with Zak Tribe to help Jersey to a 168-run victory.

 He was named in the Jersey squad for the 2025 Men's T20 World Cup Europe Regional Final and scored 32 not out against the Netherlands in the islanders' opening match.

+Brennan was included in the Jersey squad for the 2026 Men's T20 World Cup Europe Sub-regional Qualifier A in Cyprus.
+During the tournament final against Guernsey, he scored 20 in a 39-run sixth wicket partnership with Zak Tribe as Jersey recovered from 61 for 5 to win by four-wickets.

+On 11 July 2026, Brennan was named player of the match after scoring 86 not out to lead Old Victorians to an eight-wicket win over RGA Walkovers in the Jersey Premier T20 final.
+He continued his good form two days later when he made 82 not out for Jersey in a 50 over match against Nepal at Grainville.

 Football career

 Brennan has captained the Jersey under-18s football team including leading them to victory in the age-group Muratti final against Guernsey in March 2024.
 He has also played for the island's under-21s.